 |1982||Canadian Charter of Rights and Freedoms||The Canadian Charter of Rights and Freedoms affirms the right of every Canadian citizen to vote and to stand as a candidate.|

-- Confederation: In 1867, voting is considered a privilege.
-Only select people could vote: men aged 21 or older who were British subjects by birth or naturalized citizens and who owned certain property or paid rent and had income.
-These rules excluded a large portion of the population of Canada from voting.
+In 1867, voting was considered a privilege.
+Only select people could vote: men aged 21 or older who were British subjects by birth or naturalized citizens and owned property.
+These rules excluded a large majority of the population of Canada from voting.
 Only about half the adult male population could vote.

-- First Nations: First Nations men could vote from 1867 onward only if they gave up their status and Treaty Rights.
-During the First and Second World War, First Nations men and women who served in the military were given the right to vote.
-First Nations women and men would get the vote unconditionally in 1960.
+First Nations men could vote from 1869 onward only if they gave up their Indian status.
+During the First and Second World Wars, First Nations men and women who served in the military were given the right to vote.
+First Nations women and men got the vote unconditionally in 1960.

-- Métis: Voting restrictions were not formally imposed on Métis men who were allowed to vote if they met the age, citizenship and property ownership conditions.
+Voting restrictions were not formally imposed on Métis: they were allowed to vote if they met the gender, age, citizenship and property ownership conditions.
 A Métis man was elected to Parliament in 1871.
-Métis women got the vote in 1918 along with many Canadian women.
+Métis women got the vote in 1918 along with most Canadian women.

-- Wartime: During the First World War, some Canadians were denied the vote if they were born in an enemy nation or if their primary language was that of an enemy country.
-They got back the right to vote in 1922.
+During the First and Second World Wars, some Canadians were denied the vote if they were born in an enemy nation or if their primary language was that of an enemy country.

-- Residence: Until 1993, Canadians living abroad were not allowed to vote, unless they were serving in the military or in the federal civil service.
+Until 2018, Canadians living abroad for extended periods of time were not allowed to vote unless they were serving in the military or in the federal civil service.